Galaxy S20 Ultra 5G review: Samsung's most advanced phone fails to hit a home run

 The two cases I tried also make the phone feel bulkier and heavier.
 If you're buying a $1,400 phone, a case is worth the cost to protect your investment.
 But it also compounded the problem of the Ultra being thick and unwieldy to use.

-A minor complaint about the colors: I wish Samsung had made the S20 Ultra flashier than the Cosmic Grey and Cosmic Black choices.
-I got the grey review unit, which to me looks unappealing, like putty or modeling clay.
+A minor complaint about the colors: I wish Samsung had made the S20 Ultra flashier than the Cosmic Gray and Cosmic Black choices.
+I got the grey model to review, which to me looks like putty or modeling clay.
 Beauty is in the eye of the beholder, but the color design team and I are clearly on different wavelengths.

 Processor, storage, Android 10 and everything else